-From the moment you open your eyes in the morning, you’re faced with decisions that involve some degree of risk.
-Not everything requires risk.
-These are what I call the ‘ho-hum’ decisions: choosing what to wear to work, purchasing a pack of chewing gum, etc.
+As soon as you open your eyes in the morning, you’re faced with making a host of decisions.
+Most of them are low-stakes such as choosing what to wear to work, purchasing a pack of chewing gum, etc.

 But high-risk choices can also be part of our everyday routine, like speeding through a red light, or giving in to addictions like recreational drugs, smoking, or drinking.
-Even if we are cautious in high-threat situations, we can’t avoid the risks that life presents us when we’re at crucial junctures.
+Even if we’re cautious in high-threat situations, we can’t avoid the risks we face at crucial junctures in our life.

 Big life decisions define the adulting process.
 Do I invest in a college education, or should I use my money to create a start-up company?
 Should I buy health insurance when I’m perfectly healthy now?
 Should I get married and start a family?
 Should I get that lump in my chest screened?

-However, with the right guidelines, you can objectively assess whether or not to move forward with a risk.
+However, with the right guidelines, you can objectively assess whether a risk is worth taking.
 Here’s a checklist that will help you decide if you’re ready to take a leap of faith:

 1. When you can afford to lose: One of the golden rules of investing is that you should avoid risking more than you can afford to lose.
 This rule applies not just to money but to other areas in your life: health and wellbeing, relationships, safety, and anything you consider important.
 Before taking a risk, determine the maximum potential loss that might result from the risk.
 If the loss is so significant that it can cause damages that will be hard to recover from, you might want to avoid doing it altogether or find ways to make the risk more manageable.

 3. When the odds are in your favor: Part of evaluating each risky situation is knowing how likely it is that something will happen.
 But determining the odds of succeeding is not always straightforward.
 Hard data and numbers are the best way to do this, but they are not often available.
 When it isn’t, consider asking an expert’s opinion to be as informed as possible.
 You might also want to do a gut check and consider past patterns and trends from your earlier experiences.
-You might want to quantify any subjective thoughts and emotions with a concrete percentage to clarify your choice.
-When you’re equipped with an estimation, you’ll be in a stronger position to know where you stand and your chances of achieving your objective.
+You might want to quantify any subjective thoughts and emotions with a concrete percentage.

 4. The risk is a stepping stone to achieving your heart’s desire: Almost every goal requires a certain degree of risk.
 Working for yourself and setting up your own business will require the risk of financial investment and leaving a 9-5 job.
 Having a loving relationship will need you to be vulnerable and emotionally open up to it.
 Risks are worth taking when you believe that the potential benefits far outweigh them.
 Feeling a sense of excitement and anticipation about the idea of taking action is an internal “yes” from your Higher Self that it may be worth a try.